vlang/edu-platform/README.md

 ## Usage with Docker

 For convenience, there is also a [Dockerfile](Dockerfile) in this repository.

-Here is how to use it, to build yourself a local image, with a precompiled application, using latest V:
+Here is how to use it to build a local image with a precompiled application, using latest V:
 ```sh
 docker build -t edu_platform_app .
 ```

-After you have build the local image, you can start a container with it:
+After you have built the local image, you can start a container with it:
 ```sh
 docker run -p 127.0.0.1:8082:8082 edu_platform_app:latest
 ```

-Note, that the executable /app/edu-platform inside that image, is compiled statically on Alpine, and so can run unchanged even on very old host distributions.
+Note, that the executable /app/edu-platform inside that image is compiled statically on Alpine, and so can run unchanged even on very old host distributions.